17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Carlsbad Caverns National Park in September

 For those interested in staying at the popular New Mexico destination, note that there are no hotels and no front-country campgrounds in the park, but backcountry camping is allowed with a permit.
+Chosa Campground or Guadalupe Mountains National Park are also good choices to consider.

-When visiting, one thing you should keep in mind is that it’s cold inside the caverns, so bring some warm clothes with you.
+When visiting, one thing you should keep in mind is that it’s cold inside the caverns, so bring some warm clothes with you!

 13. Kings Canyon and Sequoia National Parks